Deploy and manage Luna Streaming Pulsar functions

-Functions are lightweight compute processes that enable you to process each message received on a topic or multiple topics.
-You can apply custom logic to that message, transforming or enriching it, and then output it to a different topic.
+Functions are lightweight compute processes that you can run on each message a topic receives.
+You can apply custom logic to a message, transforming or enriching it, and then output it to a different topic.

-Functions run inside Luna Streaming and are therefore serverless.
-Write the code for your function in Java, Python, or Go, then upload the code to the Pulsar cluster and deploy the function.
-The function will be automatically run for each message published to the specified input topic.
-See Pulsar Functions overview for more information about Apache Pulsar® functions.
+Functions run inside Luna Streaming, which makes them serverless.
+You write the code for your function in Java, Python, or Go, and then upload the code to the Pulsar cluster and deploy the function.
+The function automatically runs for each message published to the specified input topic.

 Manage functions using Pulsar Admin CLI

-Add functions using the Pulsar Admin CLI.
-Create a new Python function to consume a message from one topic, add an exclamation point, and publish the results to another topic.
+For example purposes, you can use the following sample function that consumes a message from one topic, adds an exclamation point, and then publishes the result to another topic.

 from pulsar import Function